Home Services Adviser Blog FAQ Free Consult

 1. Employee Contribution Rates

-When you're an employee enrolled in KiwiSaver, you have four contribution rate options:
+When you're an employee enrolled in KiwiSaver, the available contribution rate options are set by law and can change over time.

-You can change your contribution rate once every 3 months.
-Many people start at 3% to minimize the impact on their take-home pay, but this may not be optimal for long-term retirement savings.
+Many people start at the minimum to reduce the impact on take-home pay, but that may not be optimal for long-term retirement savings.

 2. Employer Contributions: Free Money You Might Be Missing

 This is where many New Zealanders leave money on the table.
-Your employer is required to contribute between 3% and 10% of your gross salary into your KiwiSaver account—this is completely separate from your employee contribution.
+By law, your employer must contribute at least the current statutory minimum into your KiwiSaver account.
+This is completely separate from your employee contribution.
+Some employers choose to contribute more than the mandatory minimum, but many stick to the legal baseline.

 My recommendation: Find out what your employer's contribution rate is.
-If they contribute 4% and you're only contributing 3%, consider increasing to match their contribution.
+If they contribute more than the statutory minimum and have a matching arrangement, make sure you're contributing enough to take full advantage of it.
 The cost to you is minimal, but the long-term benefit is substantial.

 3. Voluntary Contributions: When to Consider Them